E-commerce

 Partial preparation

-Intermediate states when only part of the line items is ready: customer communication must avoid ambiguity.
+Intermediate states when only part of the line items is ready: customer communication should avoid ambiguity.

 History